Set up and use

 On smartphones

-You can access and change your main settings at home on your smartphone via the My Swisscom App.
+You can access and change your main settings at home on your smartphone via the My Swisscom app.

-Internet-Box plus and Internet-Box standard support the older WLAN standard (Wi-Fi 5) and are unable to reach the maximum WLAN speed of the WLAN-Box 3.
-In addition, these routers do not support the latest encryption standards, which can lead to incompatibilities with the
+The WLAN-Box 3 is compatible with the Internet-Box 2 and all more recent models.
+The Internet-Box plus and Internet-Box standard support the older WLAN standard (Wi-Fi 5) and are unable to reach the maximum WLAN speed of the WLAN-Box 3.
+In addition, these routers do not support the latest encryption standards, which can lead to incompatibilities with the WLAN-Box 3 For these reasons, the Internet-Box plus and Internet-Box standard are not compatible with the WLAN-Box 3.

 The new 6-GHz band of the WLAN-Box 3 requires WPA3 to be used as WLAN encryption.
 To ensure optimum WLAN-Box 3 function, WPA3 is also activated on the router during its installation.
 Some older devices, such as WLAN printers for example, do not support this new standard, however.
 These devices will therefore no longer connect to the WLAN.
-To connect your printer to the WLAN-Box 3, you should manually set the WLAN encryption back to WPA2. > Here’s how
+To connect your printer to the WLAN-Box 3, you should manually set the WLAN encryption back to WPA2.

 To be able to use the new 6 GHz band, the band must be activated on the WLAN-Box 3.
 To check this, visit the WLAN tab on the Web portal, which will show you whether or not you have WLAN or the 6 GHz band activated.
 The device to which the WLAN-Box 3 is connected must also support 6 GHz.
 These devices have the latest WLAN standard (WiFi 6E).